-Savory portabello mushrooms are seasoned with a simple 1-ingredient marinade.
-Brush them with adobo sauce (the sauce that comes in the can of chipotle peppers)… and that’s it!
+To make this bowl, season savory portobello mushrooms with a simple 1-ingredient marinade: adobo sauce (the sauce that comes in the can of chipotle peppers)!
+Open the can, brush them with the sauce, and that’s it!
 Set them aside to marinate while your grill pre-heats.
 The first time I made these, I was surprised by how juicy and flavorful the mushrooms turned out with so few ingredients and such little effort.
 If you don’t have a grill, you could make this recipe on the stove on a cast iron grill pan, or under the broiler in your oven.

 Burrito Bowl Fajita Peppers

 You can’t have a burrito bowl without fajita peppers!
 Ok, well, you can… but the charred peppers and onions are one thing I never skip when I’m ordering a burrito bowl at Chipotle.
 To make them at home, I cook the peppers in this cast iron skillet on the grill next to the mushrooms.
 Get the pan sizzling hot so that the peppers really char.

 If you don’t have a grill, you could, of course, make the peppers in a cast iron skillet on the stovetop.

 In this recipe, I season the peppers simply with salt and pepper, but if you want to spice things up, try tossing them with 1/2 teaspoon chili powder or taco seasoning!

 Once your veggies are ready, assemble your bowl with these other flavorful components:

 - Rice – Use brown rice, cilantro lime rice, or cauliflower rice, if you wish.